 The FDIC reassures depositors that they won't lose their life savings if a bank fails.
 By preventing bank panics, the FDIC helps prevent another Great Depression.

 Surprisingly, FDIC insurance did not stop a bank run on Washington Mutual.
-When Lehman Brothers declared bankruptcy in September 2008.
-WaMu's panicked depositors withdrew $16.7 billion from their accounts in just 10 days.
+When Lehman Brothers declared bankruptcy in September 2008, WaMu's panicked depositors withdrew $16.7 billion from their accounts in just nine days.
 That was 10% of WaMu's deposits.
-The FDIC closed the bank the next Friday because it didn't have enough cash to conduct day-to-day business.
+The FDIC closed the bank the following Friday because it didn't have enough cash to conduct day-to-day business.
 It facilitated WaMu's sale to J.P.
-Morgan Chase bought WaMu on September 26, 2008, for $1.9 billion.
+Morgan Chase on September 26, 2008, for $1.9 billion.

 How It Protects Your Savings